Jeremy Sparks: Early life

 Sparks was born in Helena, Arkansas to Elmer and Claudie Sparks.
 He has two brothers, Jeff and Jay Sparks.
 In 1989, his family moved from Marvell, Arkansas to Fountain Hill, Arkansas.
 It was there he had a God-given dream to pursue rodeo bullfighting.
 While only 14 years old, he dedicated himself to pursuing the sport and was mentored by champion bullfighter Donny Sparks.
-Two months after graduating from Fountain Hill High, Jeremy was electrocuted in a farm related accident and his rodeo plans were temporarily derailed.
-While originally planning to attend McNeese State University on a rodeo scholarship, the accident forced him to withdrawal and instead enroll at the University of Central Arkansas in Conway.
+Two months after graduating from Fountain Hill High, Jeremy received an electric shock while working on a farm, and his rodeo plans were temporarily derailed.
+While originally planning to attend McNeese State University on a rodeo scholarship, the accident forced him to withdraw and instead enroll at the University of Central Arkansas in Conway.
 Sparks pledged Pi Kappa Alpha in the Spring 1996 semester.
-After three years recovering from the electrocution, Jeremy returned to rodeo.
+After three years of recovering from the electric shock, Jeremy returned to rodeo.
 Sparks joined the University of Arkansas-Monticello rodeo team where he completed in the team roping and tie down roping events of the National Intercollegiate Rodeo Association.
-In addition, he served as a bullfighter at amateur and collegiate events as he trained under World Champion Bullfighter Mike Matt.
+In addition he received Bachelors in Speech Communication and Rhetoric.
+He served as a bullfighter at amateur and collegiate events and trained under World Champion Bullfighter Mike Matt.

 Career

-In September 2000, while still a student at UAM, Jeremy earned his membership to the Professional Rodeo Cowboys Association.
+In September 2000, while still a student at UAM, Jeremy applied for and received his membership to the Professional Rodeo Cowboys Association.
 In May 2001, he graduated magna cum laude with a degree in communications.
-After the terrorist attacks on 9/11, Jeremy enlisted in the Air Force and went on to earn his commission in December 2001.
+After the September 11, 2001 terrorist attacks in the United States of America, Jeremy enlisted in the Air Force and went on to earn his commission in December 2001.
 In March 2002 he was invited by the South Korean Minister of Tourism to perform an exhibition bullfight at the famed Cheongdo International Bullfighting Festival in Cheongdo, South Korea.
 Soon after his return, he was contracted by the Cheyenne Frontier Days Rodeo to fight bulls at the 2002 event on Military Appreciation Day.
-He went on to establish a legacy at CFD, working the rodeo nine times and being enshrined in the Class of 2013 CFD Hall of Fame.
+He went on to establish a legacy at CFD, working the rodeo nine times and was inducted into the Class of 2013 CFD Hall of Fame; the youngest person ever honored.